shard-lab/protocol-camp/basics/bitcoin/taproot/README.md

 4. Implementing `verifyScriptPath`
    - You will write (or review) a function that checks whether a given leafHash and merklePath recombine to the merkleRoot of a UTXO, and ensures the publicKey matches.
-   - This simulates the core logic behind Taproot’s script path spending.
+   - This simulates the core logic behind Taproot's script path spending.

 ## 3. Core Concepts